markand/irccd/CONTRIBUTE.md

     [extensions]
     patchbomb =

-Then, you need to specify a mail server, if you want to use smtp, you can use something like this:
+Then, you need to specify a mail server.
+If you want to use smtp, you can use something like this:

     [email]
     from = Your Name <youraddress@yourdomain.tld>
-    to = irccd@malikania.fr
+    to = markand@malikania.fr

     [smtp]
     host = yourdomain.tld